The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Extensive Experimental Analysis

-For the missing data imputation task, we adopt the $\mcL_{\text{Harm}, \ell_p}$ with the $\ell_1$ norm, setting the hyperparameters to $\gamma=0.3$ and $\beta=0.3$ and \textbf{excluding the temporal MSE term}.
-For structural orthogonality, dataset-specific strategies are implemented as variants of DFT and DWT (Please see the code implementation and scripts for Harmonized $\ell_p$ Norm).
-Specifically, we conduct autoregression method to reconstruct the unmasked part of series.

-The comprehensive results for the missing data imputation task are summarized in Table~\ref{tab:imp_app}.
+For the missing data imputation task, we adopt $\mcL_{\text{Harm}, \ell_p}$ with the $\ell_1$ norm, setting the hyperparameters to $\gamma=0.3$ and $\beta=0.3$.
+For structural orthogonality, dataset-specific strategies are implemented as variants of DFT and DWT.
+We use autoregressive reconstruction for the unmasked part of the series.
+The imputation results are summarized in Table~\ref{tab:imp_app}.
 We evaluate the models across four missing rates ($p_{\text{miss}} \in \{ 0.125,0.250,0.375,0.500 \}$).
-The analysis reveals several key insights:

 \paragraph{1.
-Dominance in Manifold Reconstruction} In the imputation task, our framework demonstrates exceptional precision in reconstructing the underlying data manifold.

-Out of 36 experimental scenarios, our method achieves \textbf{13 first places and 20 second places in MSE}, resulting in a \textbf{91.7\% Top-2 coverage}.
-Notably, in datasets like ETTm1 and ETTm2, our MSE values are frequently in the $10^{-3}$ order of magnitude, consistently lower than specialized imputation baselines such as TimesNet and MICN.
-This suggests that structural orthogonalization allows the model to mine the essential data characteristics with lower optimization bias.
+Direct Gain Over iTransformer} Since the proposed objective is deployed on iTransformer, the direct comparison with vanilla iTransformer measures the net effect of changing the supervision objective while keeping the backbone fixed.
+Using the \emph{Avg} rows aggregated over 9 datasets, $\mcL_{\text{Harm}, \ell_p}$ reduces MSE/MAE by 27.4\%/19.4\% over iTransformer.
+This gain is larger than in long-term forecasting, suggesting that structural orthogonalization is particularly helpful when the task requires recovering missing values from correlated context.

 \paragraph{2.
+Ranking Against Imputation Baselines} Out of 36 experimental scenarios, our method achieves 13 first places and 20 second places in MSE, resulting in a 91.7\% Top-2 coverage.
+It also achieves 13 first places and 8 second places in MAE, corresponding to a 58.3\% Top-2 coverage.
+These rankings show that the supervision-level correction is especially strong in MSE, while remaining competitive but less uniformly dominant in MAE.

-Robustness Across Missing Rates} As the missing rate $p_{\text{miss}}$ increase from 0.125 to 0.5, the task transitions from simple interpolation to complex signal recovery.
+\paragraph{3.
+Robustness Across Missing Rates} As the missing rate $p_{\text{miss}}$ increases from 0.125 to 0.5, the task transitions from simple interpolation to more difficult signal recovery.

-While the performance of many baselines (\eg MICN, Autoformer) degrades sharply as more data points are masked, the lead of $\mcL_{\text{Harm}, \ell_p}$ remains remarkably stable.
-Although masking introduces artificial discontinuities in the time domain, our strategy of optimizing in the frequency/wavelet domain effectively reduces these point-wise gaps.
-By focusing on the structural components that are invariant to local masking, the model recovers the true signal even when 50\% of the observations are missing.